 Additional Tier 1 consists of 2 tranches of Fixed Rate Reset Additional Tier 1 Perpetual Subordinated Contingent Convertible Securities ("AT1 Securities"), issued in 2015 and 2017.

-The 2015 AT1 Securities bear interest at an initial rate of 11.85% per annum until 31 July 2020 and thereafter at a fixed margin over the 1-year mid-swap rate as provided in the Securities Certificate.
+The 2015 AT1 Securities bore interest at an initial rate of 11.85% per annum until 31 July 2020 and thereafter reset annually at a fixed margin over the 1-year mid-swap rate as provided in the Securities Certificate.
+They currently pay interest at a rate of 11.14%

-The 2017 AT1 Securities bear interest at an initial rate of 10.375% per annum until 20 November 2022 and thereafter at a fixed margin over the 1-year mid-swap rate as provided in the Securities Certificate.
+The 2017 AT1 Securities bear interest at an initial rate of 10.375% per annum until 30 November 2022 and thereafter reset annually at a fixed margin over the 1-year mid-swap rate as provided in the Securities Certificate.